joedevivo/qmk_firmware.old/keyboards/kinesis/readme.md

 The alvicstep folder contains docs and configuration for directly wiring a  Teensy2++ to the existing controller board.
 This follows the pinouts described in https://github.com/alvicstep/tmk_keyboard, which is where the name comes from.

+The joedevivo folder contains docs and configuration for a Teensy3.2 based PCB, that essentially gives you a Kinesis on the outside and Ergodox Infinity on the inside.

 ## Keymaps
 Both hardware solutions should work with the same keymaps